-The Interdenominational Theological Center is one of the most significant projects in cooperative theological education ever undertaken in America.
+The Interdenominational Theological Center is one of the most significant projects in cooperative theological. education ever undertaken in America.
 It was chartered in 1958 through the mutual efforts of four schools of theology, representing four denominations.
 The respective schools are: Gammon Theological Seminary, United Methodist; Morehouse School of Religion, Baptist; Phillips School of Theology, Christian Methodist Episcopal; and Turner Theological Seminary, African Methodist Episcopal.
-Charles H. Mason Theological Seminary, Church of God in Christ, and Johnson C. Smith Theological Seminary, United Presbyterian Church in the U.S.A. are the most recent additions to the Center.

-The Center was greatly helped by some magnificent grants from philanthropic foundations, especially the Sealantic Fund and the General Education Board.
-The I.T.C. has been accredited by the American Association of

-Theological Schools since 1960.
+The United Presbyterian Theological Program is the most recent addition to the I.T.C. family.
+The Center was greatly helped by some magnificent grants from philanthropic foundations, especially the Sealantic Fund and the General Education Board, The I.T.C. has been accredited by the American Association of Theological Schools since 1960.